 - It must be `wholly, exclusively and necessary’ for your business; and

-- You should obtain and retain receipts just in case the taxman ever asks to see these in the future
+- You should obtain and retain receipts, just in case the taxman ever asks to see these in the future.

-Contracting and working abroad
+Contracting abroad -expenses

-What’s more, while you are away you can experience the different food and drinks.
+What’s more, while you are away, you can experience the different food and drinks.
 Please note, though, the taxman is on the lookout for any expenses that are not exclusively for your business.
-The taxman is even more so than with your UK expenses.
+The taxman is on the lookout even more when you work abroad compared to your UK expenses.

 What should you bear in mind

-….he or she can claim for the outward flight and hotel stay that relates to the business element and pay for the other costs himself.
-Likewise, if the contractor books his trip, and his wife books hers separate from her husband’s, the contractor can claim for his expenses.
+….he or she can claim for the outward and return flights and hotel stay that relates to the business element and pay for the other costs personally.
+Likewise, if the contractor books his or her trip, and their spouse books theirs separately, the contractor can claim for his or her expenses.

 Please take account of the above as these are key when claiming for such costs.

 Indeed, this may all seem quite over the top.
 However, these are HM Revenue & Customs’ (HMRC) rules.
 When you have a receipt or invoice that includes spending for a personal benefit, you cannot claim for it.